 The Board of Directors and the HRCG Committee regularly receive reports of shareholder engagements related to sustainability and give them careful consideration in developing the direction they provide to management.
-In that regard, the Board has received consistent feedback from shareholders over the last several fiscal years that environmental and social disclosures, particularly those that provide an analytical basis for measuring progress, are now an essential tool for investors.
-Many of the world's largest investment banks and funds have made sustainability metrics a requirement for participation in their investment portfolios.
+In that regard, the Board has received consistent feedback from shareholders over the last several years of the growing importance that capital market stakeholders place on environmental and social disclosures.
+Starting in 2024, the Board has committed to receiving periodic training on environmental and climate-related matters to ensure all relevant concerns are being considered as part of the Board's decision-making process.